Over half of Saskatchewan is forested, representing 34 million hectares.

 Forestry is northern Saskatchewan's second largest industry.
-In normal market conditions, the forest industry generates nearly $1.2 billion in forest product sales annually and supports nearly 8,000 direct and indirect jobs.
+In normal market conditions, the forest industry generates over $1 billion in forest product sales annually and supports nearly 8,000 direct and indirect jobs.

 Saskatchewan’s forest industry currently has 62% of the commercial forest certified to one or more of the following internationally recognized forest certification regimes:

 - Canadian Standards Association (CSA) Sustainable Forest Management